lucasdiedrich/ojs/README.md

 _Currently, not all these combinations work!
 We are mostly focused in Apache2.
 PR are welcome_

 All version tags can be found at [Docker Hub Tags tab](https://hub.docker.com/r/pkpofficial/ojs/tags/).

-If no webserver is mentioned in the tag, then Apache is used.
+(If no webserver is mentioned in the tag, then Apache is used).

 ## Environment Variables

+The image undestand the following environment variables:

 | NAME            | Default   | Info                 |
 |:---------------:|:---------:|:---------------------|